Into The Wild: Work With Me

 MASHUPS! – holding space for a painter, dancer, writer, and musician to riff off each other and improv in the moment for a series of several ‘mashups’ – 2015

-Nature of the Muse – fireside literary event exploring the interrelation between polished/edited work and writing that happens LIVE to randomly selected prompts written by the audience – 2013-2015
+Nature of the Muse – fireside literary event exploring the interrelation between polished/edited work and writing that happens LIVE to randomly selected prompts written by the audience – 2013 to 2015

 *